 In this article, we list all the scenarios where interim CFOs can make the difference for businesses—from SMEs to large companies.
-We cover nine key situations where bringing in an interim CFO is a game-changer, but we also dive into the tenth and most fundamental scenario—the one that addresses the core financial challenges that every company encounters at different stages of its growth.
+We cover nine key situations where bringing in an interim CFO is a game-changer, plus a tenth and most fundamental scenario—the one that addresses the core financial challenges every company encounters at different stages of its growth.

 Key situations where an Interim CFO is essential